arizon-dread/status-checker-api/README.md

 * Delete system from the monitor _(not yet implemented)_
 ### GET /systemstatus/:id
 * Get information about a specific system.
 This also calls the endpoint of that system and fills out the status fields of the model, returning updated information.
+### POST /clientcert
+* Post a json object with file name and password.
+A location is returned in the response containing the Id of the cert in the url.
+Upload the cert with:
+### PUT /clientcert/:id
+* Put form file to this location, also send the header X-FILENAME containing the filename.
 ## Alerting
 Alerting can be performed through email or by sending a post request to some endpoint (like a slack webhook integration)